Christian Rontini

-Christian Mangaron Rontini (born 20 July 1999), also known as Yasir Ali, is a professional footballer who plays as a centre-back or defensive midfielder for Eccellenza club Antella.
-Born in Italy, he represents the Philippines at international level.
+Christian Mangaron Rontini (born 20 July 1999), also known as Yasir Ali, is a professional footballer who plays as a centre-back or defensive midfielder.
+Born in Italy, he represents the Philippines national team.

 Personal life

 Rontini decided to convert to Islam on 5 September 2023 at the Al-Azhom Mosque, Tangerang.
 After converting to Islam, he changed his name to Yasir Ali.
 Strong support for his conversion to Islam came from Javlon Guseynov, a player from Uzbekistan when both of them played for Persita Tangerang.

 On 28 October 2023, Rontini married his girlfriend, Amanda Gonzales who is the daughter of former Indonesia national team player Cristian Gonzáles.
 He officially married Amanda in a wedding ceremony held at the Royal Ambarrukmo pavilion, Yogyakarta.

 Club career

 Youth

 Rontini is a former youth player of Floria 2000.

 Sangiovannese

 In 2018, Rontini joined Serie D/E club Sangiovannese on a one-year deal.

 After an impressive season, Rontini renewed his contract with Sangiovannese that kept him with the club until June 2020.